niacobel/CHAINS/docs/source/abin_launcher.overview.rst

    where ``mycluster`` is the name of your cluster (given as the :guilabel:`-cl / \\--cluster_name` command line argument).

 - ``<delay_command>`` is an optional command that can delay the submission of a particular job, which can prove useful if you want to prioritize certain job sizes (consult the :doc:`abin_launcher.job_scale` specific documentation for details).
 In SLURM's case, this is covered by the ``--begin`` argument.
-- ``<job instructions file>`` is the name of the file that will be created through the :doc:`rendering process <abin_launcher.rendering>`.
+- ``<job script>`` is the name of the file that will be created through the :doc:`rendering process <abin_launcher.rendering>`.
 It contains the commands needed by the job scheduler to run the calculation on the cluster.

 For example, if we want to run an ORCA calculation on a SLURM cluster, but delay the submission of this job by 60 seconds, the command executed by ``ABIN LAUNCHER`` might look like: